dragonish/obsidian-heading-decorator/README.md

 | :-----: | :--------------: |
 | ![Ordered](images/ordered.jpg) | ![Unordered](images/unordered.jpg) |

+### Other settings for reading view

+#### Render policy for reading view

+When editing note content, the render policy used by the heading decorator in the reading view.

+- **Partial**: Rerender active heading decorator after the update.
+- **Full**: Rerender all heading decorators after the update.

 ### Other settings for source mode

 #### Hide number signs on inactive lines